Skip to content

 Output

 The getContent function returns an object representing the content (filtered or not).
-This object contains the content values and metadata:
+This object contains the content values that an users define in their project in Content Island.

 Example: